Frank Cherry: Biography

-Cherry was from the Deep South and worked on ships and railroads before taking over a religious congregation.
-He taught that God, Jesus, Adam, and Eve were Black.

-He established the Church of the Living God, the Pillar Ground of Truth for All Nations in 1886.
+Cherry was engaged in construction and maintenance, working on freight ships and railroads before taking over a religious congregation.
+He taught that God, Jesus, Adam, and Eve were black and established the Church of the Living God, the Pillar Ground of Truth for All Nations in 1886 which has served as a focal point of the modern Black Hebrew Israelite movement.

 After his death, he was succeeded as the church's leader by his son Prince Benjamin F. Cherry.

 Shais Rishon, a Black Orthodox Jewish writer and activist, stated that Cherry was "a southern Baptist who never belonged nor converted to any branch of Judaism."